flowx-ai-external/android-template-app/Readme.md

     Specify the version of the FLOWX.AI Android SDK.

     - **File**: `app/build.gradle.kts`
     - **Action**: Find the line starting with `implementation("ai.flowx.android:android-sdk:` and update the version number if necessary.
-Example (version `4.0.25`, released on June 4th, 2025).

     ```kotlin title="app/build.gradle.kts"
     // TODO SETUP: configure your integration by setting the appropriate version of the SDK
-    implementation("ai.flowx.android:android-sdk:4.0.25")
+    implementation("ai.flowx.android:sdk:9.0.0")
     ```

 3. **Environment configuration**